 In Graz, there are a number of student halls of residence.
-You can find them and look for free places at: > studium.at/studentenheime/steiermark/graz (in German)
+You can find them and look for free places at:

 Living in a hall of residence at the beginning of your studies has the advantage of bringing you into contact with other students.

 Sharing apartments is another possibility; the Austrian Students' Union has published an information brochure covering topics such as tenants' rights, repairs and maintenance costs, and on how to find an apartment: